heymuun-parik/LendApp/resource-lender/CONTRIBUTING.md

-# Resource Lender — Starter repo
+# Lend And Earn App

 This repository contains a small scaffold for the Resource Lender project (web + api + db).